 For vacant properties, a site inspection is conducted to determine whether the property should be repaired or sold as-is.
 Vacant properties can typically be put on the market 30 to 60 days after they are foreclosed; there is usually some clean-up required, and a broker must be hired.

 For properties that are occupied, local occupancy and eviction laws must be honored.
 After the property is vacated, the REC platform follows the same process that they may use for vacant properties.

 The REC's goal is to sell the property for more than the debt and interest owed.
 This allows RS to fully reimburse their investors.
 However, this is not always possible.

 The REC's success also depends on market conditions, competition, and the physical characteristics of the property.

 Selling a property for less than the total debt and interest has the potential to result in a full or partial loss of principal for investors.

 Preferred Equity Investments

-An REC can also choose to offer them six months in which to sell the property, at which point they would then buy out the REC's investment.
-If the sponsor has not sold the property within six months, RS can take over the management of the partnership and sell the property ourselves.
+An REC can also choose to offer them six months in which to sell the property.
+At which point they would then buy out the REC's investment.
+If the sponsor has not sold the property within six months, the REC can take over the management of the partnership and sell the property.

-In such cases, RS would need to negotiate with the lender.
-RS have the choice of an immediate sale or, if RS wish to perform minor improvements prior to the sale, another round of capital-raising.
+In such cases, the REC would need to negotiate with the lender.
+They have the choice of an immediate sale.
+Or if the REC wishes to perform minor improvements prior to the sale, another round of capital-raising.